Quality and Value

 - For genes which cannot be accurately analyzed by NextGen sequencing due of the presence of pseudogenes, we supplement the NextGen data with special Sanger sequencing tests.
 Such genes include PKD1, GBA, PMS2 and NEB.

-- We analyze all NextGen sequencing data for copy number variants (CNVs).
-The sensitivity of this approach for CNV detection is still lower than aCGH, but is improving.
+- We analyze nearly all NextGen sequencing data for copy number variants (CNVs).
+The sensitivity of this approach for CNV detection is still lower than aCGH, but is steadily improving.
+All CNV calls are confirmed using a different methodology such as PCR or aCGH.

 - We retain excess DNA from patient testing so that it is available for future testing and for quality control.
 This saves considerable phlebotomy and shipping costs.
 Patients that undergo testing at PreventionGenetics receive a discounted rate on DNA Banking.